Dinokaiz2/AUTONOTE/README.md

 but only a section of the screen rather than all of it -- and attempt to extract the text from the image.

+Tested on Windows 10.
+Only supports Windows machines, for now.

 ###Credits

 Credit for original Snipping Tool source code